Kansas City Chiefs coach Andy Reid's foggy face shield wins meme game as NFL returns

 And since the Chiefs dominated the game, with Kansas City winning 34-20, some wondered what the final score might have been under different circumstances.
 "Could you imagine what this game would look like if Andy Reid could see the field at any point?" wrote one Twitter user.

-Discuss: Coach Andy Reid's foggy face shield wins meme game as NFL returns
+Discuss: Andy Reid's fogged-up face shield wins meme game as NFL returns

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.